Student Instructions for Commencement

 How much do tickets cost?

-- Tickets are free to graduates.
-Photo identification is required to obtain tickets.
+Tickets are free to graduates.
+Photo identification is required to obtain tickets at the ticket office.

 How many tickets will I receive?

-- The number of tickets available will be based on the legal and safe seating capacity for the arena, and the university reserves the right to limit the number of tickets distributed for each ceremony.
+The number of tickets available will be based on the legal and safe seating capacity for the fieldhouse.
+The university reserves the right to limit the number of tickets distributed for each ceremony.

 How do I know what time my ceremony is?

 Your ceremony time (morning or afternoon) is assigned according to the major that you list first on your Degree Application Form.
 You will only be able to choose a ceremony if you are receiving concurrent (dual) degrees - that is, if you have fulfilled the requirements for two separate and distinct bachelor's degrees (B.A. and B.S., B.A. and B.F.A., Mus.B. and B.S., etc.).
 Having two different majors does not entitle you to select a ceremony.

 The members of the Commencement Committee and the University President have established the following policy on the distribution of tickets for Commencement.

 1. Commencement tickets are not considered a salable commodity; they are free to degree candidates.
 Concurrent degree students (i.e. those receiving two bachelor's degrees during the same semester) are entitled to one set of tickets.
 All students must show a photo I.D.
 (FRED card preferred) when they pick up their tickets at the Fredonia Campus Ticket Office in the Williams Center.
 Tickets will be given only to students, not family members.
 To comply with Fire Code regulations, all persons, regardless of age, are required to have a ticket to enter the Steele Hall Fieldhouse (this includes infants and small children).